Occasional and random thoughts about whatever.

 Most if not all prejudice is irrational: it reflects a confusion or pathology in the hater rather than any quality inherent in the hatee.
 Same with the phobia against obesity, of course, but for some reason despising heavy people remains socially acceptable and even popular.

 T.S.
 Eliot: “I will show you fear in a handful of dust.”
 Nah, disorder and disintegration, maybe.
-Messiness, yes.
+Messiness, sure.
 Just like real life, like us: dust and dirt and clay and carbon.

 Kick your feet up while you can, because before long you won’t be able to lift them off the floor.